sjakovic/eterniasolutions-site/process.md

         <div class="container">
             <div class="process-intro">
                 <h2>Structured Approach to Complex Problems</h2>
-                <p>I follow a proven methodology that ensures your project is delivered on time, within budget, and to the highest quality standards.
+                <p>We follow a proven methodology that ensures your project is delivered on time, within budget, and
+to the highest quality standards.
 Here's how we'll work together:</p>
             </div>

             <div class="process-steps">